Long-term follow-up of the patient with classical Hodgkin lymphoma

 Patients with Hodgkin lymphoma (HL; formerly called Hodgkin's disease) are evaluated at the time of initial presentation to determine the stage of the disease, which is then used to determine whether the patient will be treated with radiotherapy, chemotherapy, or both.
 Patients are then reevaluated at regular intervals during and after treatment to assess the response and detect possible recurrence.
 (See "Staging and prognosis of Hodgkin lymphoma" and "Overview of the treatment of classical Hodgkin lymphoma in adults".)

 This topic will review the long-term follow-up of patients treated with HL.
 The recommended approach to monitoring during and after therapy for HL and the treatment of relapsed disease will be reviewed separately.
-(See "Monitoring of the patient with classical Hodgkin lymphoma during and after treatment" and "Treatment of relapse of classical Hodgkin lymphoma after initial chemotherapy".)
+(See "Monitoring of the patient with classical Hodgkin lymphoma during and after treatment" and "Treatment of relapsed or refractory classical Hodgkin lymphoma".)

 FOLLOW-UP FOR RELAPSE